Cloufield/gwaslab/docs/ExtractNovel.md

 !!! info "EFO ID"
     You can find the efo id by simply searching in GWASCatalog.
-For example, the EFO ID for T2D can be obtained like:
+For example, the EFO ID for T2D can be obtained :

     <img width="700" alt="Screenshot 2023-02-03 at 13 36 16" src="https://user-images.githubusercontent.com/40289485/216513724-27f4e742-a03c-4346-a6bc-6b1002e22847.png">

-## 3. Example: Checking with GWAScatalog API
+## Example

 !!! warning "Only works when your sumstats are based on GRCh38"